Journera Announces Collaboration with Impala to Make Working with Journera Even Easier For Hotels

 Journera is a technology company developing the first real-time data exchange for creating more seamless travel journeys.
 Through its secure platform, which creates a unified view of the traveler's journey in real-time, and its unique publish-subscribe and data permissions architecture, Journera is enabling travel-related companies and application developers to create new travel experiences, more quickly implement and improve partnerships, and better govern their data.
 For more information, visit www.journera.com.

-CONTACT: Serena Tessler, stessler@ethicone.com
+CONTACT: Serena Tesler, stesler@ethicone.com

 SOURCE Journera